 Pyramiden is a coal-mining port town (Russian settlement) on Spitsbergen Island (Svalbard, Norway, with population under 50.

-- A maximum of 30 workers have been living in community year round to maintain its facilities and guide tourists (arriving from Longyearbyen).
+A maximum of 30 workers have been living in the community year-round to maintain its facilities and guide tourists (arriving from Longyearbyen).
 In 2013, Tulip Hotel has been reopened, so overnight stays are now possible.
 The hotel also houses a small museum.
 Another small hotel (close to the harbour) was constructed of shipping containers.
 For now there are no plans the whole settlement to be opened.

 Port Pyramiden cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Pyramiden, Spitsbergen, Arctic Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.